nuryetim/nuryetim/README.md

 ### Hi there 👋

-I'm a iOS Developer working in Eskisehir, Turkey.
+I specialize as a Business Analyst based in Istanbul, Turkey

 - 🌍 I'm organizer of Google Developer Groups
 - 🌍 I’m organizer of Women Techmakers